-- SMTP Authentication: Users will now be able to use actual authenticated SMTP (including Office 365) to send out their emails.
+- SMTP Authentication: Users will now be able to use actual authenticated SMTP (including Microsoft 365) to send out their emails.

 - File/Folder Names: SharePoint Server 2019 will deliver support for a broad array of types and naming conventions to include # and % as supported characters in file and folder names across SharePoint document libraries.
 This will allow people to contribute and sync files containing # and % characters as prefix or suffix inside the file or folder name.